 |Compared with other older people, older people with Alzheimer’s disease and other dementias have three times more hospitalizations, four times more hospital days and almost three times more emergency department visits.|

-We have partnered with the Alzheimer’s Disease Research Center and the John Hartford Foundation to develop a curriculum to provide education to hospital staff in order to improve care for people with dementia in the acute care setting.
+We have partnered with the Alzheimer’s Disease Research Center, the John Hartford Foundation, the Retirement Research Foundation, the Practice Change Fellowship Program and Primaris to develop a curriculum to provide education to hospital staff in order to improve care for people with dementia in the acute care setting.
 Our goal is not the diagnosis of dementia, but awareness of symptoms of dementia that will affect care and outcomes.

 Dementia Friendly Hospital Initiative (DFHI): Care Not Crisis